NOTE: This page contains Amazon.com affiliate links that compensate the owner of this site - but they do not impact the price you pay. Learn More.

 1. Best Overall: Euhomy Commercial Ice Maker

-If you want large quantities of ice in a short amount of time, and a portable unit seems a bit flimsy and lightweight for your needs; then a freestanding model is your best option.
+If you want large quantities of ice in a short amount of time, and a portable ice maker cannot meet your ice production needs; then placing a freestanding model under your counter might be is your best option.

 You’ll need quite a bit of kitchen space to accommodate this ice machine, but you’ll certainly get more than your money’s worth if you’re able to find the space.

-This unit is ETL-certified and durable enough to function as a commercial ice maker, but it also works perfectly for residential purposes.
+This Euhomy unit is ETL-certified and durable enough to function as a commercial ice maker but also works perfectly for residential purposes.

 Boasting a truly impressive output, this machine can produce up to 100 pounds of ice per day, while its supersized storage container can store a maximum of 33 pounds of ice at a time.

-The machine is extremely easy to operate as well.
+The machine is extremely easy to operate.
 Its smart LCD panel is a cinch to use, even if you’re not tech-savvy.